UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Example_Jobscripts.md

 The most basic type of job a user can submit is a serial job.
 These jobs run on a single processor (core) with a single thread.

-Shown below is a simple job script that runs /bin/date (which prints the current date) on the compute node, and puts the output into the job's output file.
+Shown below is a simple job script that runs /bin/date (which prints the current date) on the compute node, and puts the output into a file.

 ```bash
 #!/bin/bash -l